SummaryRead the full fact sheet

 If something cannot be changed (for example, or age-related changes to spinal discs), the myotherapist will develop a pain management program.
 This may involve referral to other healthcare professionals.

 For acute or persistent joint pain, always see your doctor.

 Finding a myotherapy practitioner

 Suggestions for finding a practitioner include:

-- Contact the Australian Association of Massage Therapists and ask for a list of members in your area.
+- Contact and ask for a list of members in your area.

 - Ask your doctor or healthcare professional for a referral.

 - Ask your friends for word-of-mouth recommendations.